 Develop unified curbside management strategies that can be implemented as new grid streets are constructed and accepted by VDOT as public streets.

-In December 2020, the Board Transportation Committee directed FCODT to continue work on implementation of managed parking.
+In December 2020, the Board Transportation Committee directed FCDOT to continue work on implementation of managed parking.
 After observing on-street parking conditions for nearly two years, FCDOT asked the community, including local residents, commuters, employees, and retail/restaurant patrons for input on how they use parking in Reston and Tysons.
 Data collected about parking occupancy, duration and turnover, including spaces within 1/4 mile of Metrorail stations, will help determine future parking plans for these areas.

-Surveys and comments was accepted through July 31, 2021.
+Surveys and comments were accepted through July 31, 2021.
 Please note the majority of this project will not be implemented until new grid streets are built and accepted by VDOT, making this a long-range plan.